samuelstevens9/one-click-hugo-cms-ovn/site/content/join/_index.md

 ---
 title: Join us
 image: /img/ovn-open-voice-network-join-ai-voice-assistance_optimized.jpg
+hardsell:
-heading: Why Join The Open Voice Network?
+  - heading: Why Join The Open Voice Network
     description: >-
-  Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
+      Opportunities to get involved within OVN Committees and Communities [https://openvoicenetwork.org/communities/] are open to those willing to give of their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.

+      Enterprises are invited to join OVN as Sponsoring Members by providing financial sponsorship as well as executive leadership.
+  - heading: Open Voice Network Sponsoring Members
+    description: >-
+      Sponsoring Members are enterprises that provide financial support and executive leadership to the Open Voice Network.

+      Sponsorship is open worldwide to enterprises and public entities, as well as those that advise or represent such enterprises and entities.
 intro:
-  blurbs:
-    - image: /img/noun_group_2391984-01.png
-      text: >-
-        Senior executives of members will enjoy access to other AI-voice leaders and innovators with consumer-facing industries, along with best practices.
-    - image: /img/noun_search_2801993-01.png
-      text: >-
-        Members will enjoy first access to the Open Voice standards development and use case research by leading academic institutions and consultancies.
-  heading: Why Join The Open Voice Network
-  description: >-
-    Opportunities to get involved within OVN Committees and Communities are open to those willing to give of their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.
-    Corporations and enterprises are invited to join OVN as Members through a financial sponsorship, as well as through representation on a leadership level.
-main:
   heading: Why Become a Member of OVN?
   description: >-
     OVN will sponsor research that will explore, develop and assert standards